OpaceDigitalAgency/star-trek/PROGRESS.md

  - **Issue:** Series pages had UX issues, particularly on desktop where the layout was inconsistent
  - **Analysis:**
    - Identified that STAPI API was returning incomplete character data
+   - Found that Strange New Worlds was only showing one season when it should have three
+   - Discovered that The Original Series (TOS) was missing from the series page
+   - Noticed that the Production Company dropdown wasn't filtering correctly
+ - **Solution:**
+   - Created a robust series data processing pipeline with the following components:
+     1. Enhanced `build-series-cache.mjs` to better filter and normalize series data
+     2. Improved `build-series-episodes.mjs` with better season matching and fallback data
+     3. Fixed `build-series-characters.mjs` to write to both data locations
+     4. Created new `update-all-series-data.mjs` script to orchestrate the entire pipeline
+   - Implemented specific improvements:
+     - Added more robust filtering to ensure all Star Trek series are included
+     - Added fallback data for newer series and seasons not yet in STAPI
+     - Implemented multi-strategy character matching for accurate character data
+     - Added real episode data for Strange New Worlds Season 2
+     - Added placeholder episode data for Season 3
+   - Updated documentation:
+     - Enhanced system architecture documentation with detailed pipeline information
+     - Updated planning documents with the new approach
+     - Added npm script for easy updating of all series data
+ - **Outcome:**
+   - All series now appear correctly on the series page
+   - Strange New Worlds shows all three seasons with proper episode data
+   - Character images display correctly on all series detail pages
+   - The data processing pipeline is now robust and maintainable
+   - The system can be easily updated when new series or seasons are released

+## 2025-04-20

+- **Created Comprehensive Series Data Processing Pipeline**
+  - **Issue:** The series data processing was fragmented across multiple scripts with no unified approach, leading to missing or incomplete data
+  - **Analysis:**
+    - The build-series-cache.mjs script was filtering out some series due to naming inconsistencies
+    - The build-series-episodes.mjs script wasn't finding all seasons for newer series
+    - The build-series-characters.mjs script was only writing to one location
+    - There was no single command to update all series data
+  - **Solution:**
+    - Created a new unified data processing pipeline with the following components:
+      1. Enhanced `build-series-cache.mjs` with more robust filtering and normalization
+      2. Improved `build-series-episodes.mjs` with better season matching and fallback data
+      3. Fixed `build-series-characters.mjs` to write to both required locations
+      4. Created new `update-all-series-data.mjs` script to orchestrate the entire pipeline
+    - Added comprehensive documentation:
+      - Updated system architecture documentation with detailed pipeline information
+      - Added new section to planning documents explaining the approach
+      - Created npm script `update-series-data` for easy execution
+  - **Key Improvements:**
+    - **Robust Series Filtering:** Ensures all Star Trek series are included regardless of naming
+    - **Fallback Data System:** Provides complete data even when STAPI is incomplete
+    - **Multi-Strategy Character Matching:** Ensures accurate character data for all series
+    - **Unified Command:** Single script to update all series data consistently
+    - **Comprehensive Documentation:** Clear explanations of how the pipeline works
+  - **Outcome:**
+    - All series now appear correctly on the series page with proper metadata
+    - All seasons and episodes are correctly displayed for each series
+    - Character images display correctly on all series detail pages
+    - The data processing pipeline is now robust, maintainable, and well-documented
+    - The system can be easily updated when new series or seasons are released
    - Discovered that episode data was not being properly fetched and grouped by season
    - Found that the hardcoded cast lists were incomplete
  - **Solutions implemented:**